 Gran Tierra Energy is committed to respect the rights of employees, contractors, suppliers, and communities within its area of influence in the development of all of its operations and activities.

-Although primary responsibility for the protection of human rights lies with government, GTE promotes and respects these rights through joint actions between society, business and institutions.
+Although the primary responsibility for the protection of human rights lies with government, GTE promotes and respects these rights through joint actions between society, business and institutions.
 Through a Human Rights Risk Assessment process, we evaluate how our activities may impact communities.
 We engage with local communities to understand their human rights concerns and address incidents through dialogue and remedial action, if appropriate.
 We have established a culturally appropriate, accessible, responsive and transparent grievance mechanism that enables us to identify and address human rights incidents.
 GTE also has an open-door policy for dialogue with communities near its operations and a well-developed process for resolving any questions or concerns.

 - The United Nations ("UN") Guiding Principles on Business and Human Rights the United Nations ("UN")

 - The UN Voluntary Principles for Security and Human Rights

 - The OECD guidelines for multinational companies

 - The due diligence guide for responsible business conduct of the OECD

 - The UN 2030 Agenda for Sustainable Development and Gran Tierra´s Code of Business Conduct & Ethics

 |What are the Voluntary Principles on Security and Human Rights?||The Voluntary Principles on Security and Human Rights is a multi-stakeholder initiative with government, civil society and company participants.
 It promotes implementation of a set of principles that guide extractive companies on how to provide security for their operations in a manner that respects human rights.|